agreene90/PEWBexploration/README.md

 ## License

-This project is licensed under the BSD License.
+This project is licensed under the BSD-2 License.